 Return pan used to sear shrimp to medium heat.
 Add 1 tsp. olive oil and remaining garlic to hot pan and cook, 30 seconds.

 Add reserved pasta water, cream, and Parmesan and stir constantly until slightly thickened, 3-6 minutes.

 Stir in cooked pasta and tomatoes and remove from burner.

 Taste, and add remaining red pepper flakes and a pinch of salt and pepper if desired.

 Pour pasta and sauce into prepared casserole dish and place on prepared baking sheet to catch any drips.
 For best results, use either a 2-quart casserole dish or 9" pie pan.
 Arrange shrimp on top and pour any accumulated juices over.
-Cover pasta and shrimp evenly with breadcrumb mixture.
+Cover pasta and shrimp evenly with garlic butter breadcrumbs.

-Bake until breadcrumbs are golden brown and shrimp reaches a minimum internal temperature of 145 degrees, 12-15 minutes.
+Bake in hot oven until breadcrumbs are golden brown and shrimp reaches a minimum internal temperature of 145 degrees, 12-15 minutes.

 Serve family-style, garnishing with reserved parsley.
 Bon appétit!